 Find more ways on how to earn money while traveling!
 Here’s our Ultimate Guide to find a job abroad!

 2.3 BE YOUR OWN BOSS AND CREATE A TEACHER PROFILE

 You register for free on the website to create a teacher profile.
 You can set your own hourly rate and availability.
 Students can contact you to book classes.
 The competition is sometimes high but it is definitely worth a try.
 The more languages and/or subjects you can teach, the more likely you’ll find students.
 There are even websites on which you can offer your services as an art or music teacher.

 We made profiles on some of these websites and got a few bookings.
 It’s a good option to earn some extra cash on the side and who knows, you might be lucky and receive many bookings from new and returning students!
 Make sure you have an appealing profile and an affordable hourly rate.
 Be aware that some websites might charge a commission fee!

-- Langu: this is a brand new company which looks very promising.
-You can sign up to teach any language you’re good at and the lessons are taught through a virtual classroom.
+You can sign up to teach any language you’re good at and the lessons are taught in a virtual classroom.